rebeclem/aphids/treebuilding.md

 To build a tree with concatenation, we need a fasta file.

 1) We will align the fasta files using mafft.
-Do the following on an interactive load in the fasta_output directory: `module load mafft`.
+Run the mafft script in the fasta_output_aa directory `sbatch ../../../scripts/mafft.sh` or do the following on an interactive node in the fasta_output directory: `module load mafft`.
 ```
 for f in *.FNA; do
 mafft ${f} > ${f}_align